bredele/mapify/Readme.md

 ```

-Mapper get nicer when use with [get](https://github.com/timoxley/get).
+Mapify get nicer when use with [get](https://github.com/timoxley/get).

 ```js
 var arr = [{